 Also, if you already have an aggravated form of varicose veins, possibly with ulcers that bring great discomfort, you should definitely talk to your doctor and see what treatment options you have.
 Some of the remedies listed here may be unsuitable for external use, if you have any kind of skin lesions.

 You can help your body build connective tissue and shrink existing varicose veins by taking 2 to 3 grams of vitamin C and 400 to 800 IU (International Unit) of vitamin E daily.

 Vitamin C helps to strengthen the walls of arteries, veins, and the microscopic blood vessels between arteries and veins, called capillaries.
 Vitamin C is best taken with flavonoids (potent antioxidants derived from plant pigments), which enhance how the body uses the vitamin.

 Vitamin E helps blood circulation and fortifies blood vessel walls.
 It also works well in combination with vitamin C.

 Foods with high flavonoid content help reduce the risk of developing varicose veins and hemorrhoids because of their strengthening actions on the veins.

-Blackberries, blueberries, cherries, plums, blackcurrants are a rich source of flavonoids that are known for the ability to improve the function and integrity of the vascular system.
+Blackberries, blueberries, cherries, plums, and blackcurrants are a rich source of flavonoids that are known for their ability to improve the function and integrity of the vascular system.